theseniordads/monomental/DOCS/README.md

 We tried to modify our `.vscode/tasks.json` to copy the compiled binary to the Atari hard drive each time it was built, but it just wasn't working, and any documentation or forum talk about it on the internet was as helpful as going to someone in the street and asking them how to get to the nearest railway station, and them replying: *"Oh it's easy!
 Just fold the fabric of spacetime, and it'll come to **you**!"*!
 So in the end, we just changed the build directory in the Amiga Assembly settings to go to the Atari hard drive, which is probably not the best way to go aboout it, but at least it worked for now.
 We could now point HRDB to that executable for debugging purposes.

 What we decided then was to comment out all the calls to the demo parts, and just uncomment them one at a time as we went through the debugging process.
 We were also thinking about splitting the source into a series of demopart includes.
-We were aiming for a build that is faithful (almost!) to the original binary, but given the original source almost certainly no longer exists, and that we were aiming for VASM.Vlink compatibility, aiming for *source code* fidelity would be a bit silly!
+We were aiming for a build that is faithful (almost!) to the original binary, but given the original source almost certainly no longer exists, and that we were aiming for VASM/Vlink compatibility, aiming for *source code* fidelity would be a bit silly!

 ### Save and restore routines
 First thing we wanted to check, before any of the demo parts, was the save and restore routines.
 Can the program show the text intro, check for a mono monitor, and then exit cleanly?

 Well, we gave a go, and straight away, we noticed something wrong, and it was from the most unexpected place- the text intro!
 In the last line, in the word "space", "e" is replaced with "£".
 However the ASCII character code for "£" [on the Atari is different](https://en.wikipedia.org/wiki/Atari_ST_character_set) from the UTF-8 the source code is saved as, so it compiled as UTF-8 "£", mucking up the last line of the text intro!
 We fixed that by replacing the "£" with the Atari ASCII character code for "£".
 We also check for the monitor type, and that was the Save routines ready to go!

-On the restore routines, the only problem we found that the code didn't take to kindly to stopping a piece of music it hadn't even started playing yet!
+On the restore routines, the only problem we found that the code didn't take too kindly to stopping a piece of music it hadn't even started playing yet!
 However, ever we commented that line out, restore routines worked fine.

 ### "Present..." screen
 An important milestone, as it's the first time the demo starts playing music and depacking a picture and displaying it!
 So we were a bit concerned when it did neither upon first run!
 The problem seemed to be occuring when the music was first being initialised and the processor jumped into the initialisation routines of the music file, and swiftly disappeared down a rabbit hole!
 We looked at the music file in the memory panel of HRDB, and thought *"Hmmm, that doesn't look like the 3 BRAs we were expecting at the start of the music file!"* Was the file corrupted?
 When we resetted and looked again at the music file in the memory panel again, it appeared to be fine *before* we ran the program, so something must have corrupted it in the meantime!

 Sure enough, we tracked it down to the screen depack routine that was run before the music was initialised.
 It appeared to be depacking the screen all over the music files!
 But why was it doing this, when it never did this before?
 We looked the depack code include, (The standard Atomik depack routine included with the packer.) and realised it was in it's default mode of depacking data to the same place as the packed data!
 As the "Presents..." pic was close to the music files in the program data, that means it was corrupting those files before they had a chance to run!

-As soon as we changed the mode in the source file, and re-built, the "Present..." screen worked first time!
+As soon as we changed the mode in the Atomik source file, and re-built, the "Present..." screen worked first time!
 Phew!!!

 ### The "Test Card" screen
 No crashes here, but we noticed a couple of things wrong straight away.
 First was that the font used by our `font_string_mono` routine appeared corrupted!
 The second was that static music didn't appear to be playing!
 We actually noticed this when we were coding the original version- sometimes the static section was silent- so we weren't too worried about this one.
 We were more worried about the font corruption, as that was used all over the demo!